How Fidelity makes money without commissions

 Cash Sweep Program

-Fidelity uses two main methods for uninvested funds.
+Fidelity uses two main approaches for handling uninvested cash.

 Managed Portfolios, Planning, and Advice